kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 us to reign in complexity and yet quickly create complicated immersive applications.
 Ionic does an excellent job of leveraging and improving upon Angular in mobile.

-Next up, we seee if Onsen-UI (another Angular/TopCoat based framework) adds anything to Ionic or falls short in any areas...
+Next up, we see if Onsen-UI (another Angular/TopCoat based framework) adds anything to Ionic or falls short in any areas...